 Having excellent wildlife sightings on tour from a comfortable and responsible lodge with friendly and helpful staff will be our requirements for this list, and are the requirements for TourTheTropics Amazon tours in general.
 First, let’s give an example of some of the top lodges in different areas for different budgets and time frames.

 We will start with Puerto Maldonado in the southern Peruvian jungle and work our way clockwise around Amazonia.

-Each of the contact bubbles and tour pages on TourTheTropics.com will send an enquiry directly to the lodge owner of the particular tour.
+Note that each of the contact bubbles and tour pages on TourTheTropics.com will send an inquiry direct to the lodge owner for the particular tour.

 Best Jungle Lodges near Puerto Maldonado, Peru

-From Puerto Maldonado, you have access to two fantastic protected areas, the Tambopata National Reserve and Manu National Park – the largest and most pristine National Park in Peru.
-The photo of the claylick above was taken of Chuncho Claylick between Tambopata Research Center and the Refugio Amazonas Lodge.
+From Puerto Maldonado, you have access to two fantastic protected areas, the Tambopata National Reserve and Manu National Park.

 Best Jungle Lodges for Tambopata National Reserve